 Berat, known as the City of a Thousand Windows, is particularly significant for its remarkable coexistence of religious and cultural communities throughout centuries.
 Similarly, Gjirokastër’s architectural marvels reveal the rich heritage of Ottoman influence in Albania.

 Gjirokastër showcases a castle primarily constructed in the 13th century, although its origins can be traced back to the 4th century BC.
-Visitors can explore numerous Byzantine churches within the citadel area, primarily built during the 13th century, alongside several mosques constructed in the 15th century.
+Visitors can explore numerous Byzantine churches within the citadel area, primarily built in the 13th century, alongside several mosques in the 15th century.

 The town is also known for its collection of two-story houses built in the 17th century.
 Additionally, Gjirokastër maintains an 18th-century mosque, two churches from the same period, and a bustling bazaar.